top of page

 7 SUMMITS

-As a champion of removing limits, demonstrating resilience and innovation and showing the effects of a positive mindset, Hari has his sights set on completing
+As a champion of removing limits, demonstrating resilience and innovation and showing the effects of a positive mindset, Hari has completed

 the first double above-knee amputee to do so in history.

-Every summit that Hari conquers he hopes will inspire others facing a life changing disability to always strive to reach for extraordinary goals and break down boundaries.
+Every summit that Hari has conquered he hopes will inspire others facing a life changing disability to always strive to reach for extraordinary goals and break down boundaries.

 Having successfully summited Mt.
 Blanc and Mt.
 Kilimanjaro in preparation for his Everest expedition, Mt.
 Everest was the third of the world’s 7 Summits to be conquered in 2023.